Universalism: Buddhism

 The term Universalism has been applied to different aspects of Buddhist thought by different modern authors.

 The idea of universal salvation is key to the Mahayana school of Buddhism.
 A common feature of Mahayana Buddhism is the idea that all living beings have Buddha nature and thus all beings can aspire to become bodhisattvas, beings who are on the path to Buddhahood.
 This capacity is seen as something that all beings in the universe have.
 This idea has been termed "bodhisattva universalism" by the Buddhist studies scholar Jan Nattier.

 The idea of universal Buddha nature has been interpreted in various ways in Buddhism, from the idea that all living beings have Buddha nature and thus can become Buddhas to the idea that because all beings have Buddha nature, all beings will definitely become Buddhas.
 Some forms of East Asian Mahayana Buddhism even extended the Buddha nature theory to plants and insentient phenomena.
 Some thinkers (such as Kukai) even promote the idea that the entire universe is the Buddha's body.

 The Lotus Sutra, an influential Mahayana scripture, is often seen as promoting the universality of Buddhahood, the Buddha's teaching as well as the equality of all living beings.
 Mahayana Buddhism also promotes a universal compassion towards all sentient beings and sees all beings as equally deserving of compassion.
 The doctrine of the One Vehicle (which states that all Buddhist paths lead to Buddhahood) is also often seen as a universalist doctrine.

 Adherents to Pure Land Buddhism point to Amitabha Buddha as a Universal Savior.
 According to the Pure Land Sutras (scriptures), before becoming a Buddha Amitabha vowed that he would save all beings and according to some Pure Land authors, all beings will be eventually saved through the work of Amida Buddha.
 As such, Pure Land Buddhism is often seen as an expression of a Buddhist universalism that compares to Christian universalism.
 This comparison has also been commented on by Christian theologians like Karl Barth.

 Chinese Buddhism developed a form of Buddhist universalism which saw Confucianism, Daoism and Buddhism as different aspects of a single universal truth.

 In Western Buddhism, the term Universalism may also refer to an nonsectarian and eclectic form of Buddhism which emphasizes ecumenism among the different Buddhism schools.
-American clergyman Julius A. Goldwater was one Buddhist figure who promoted a modern kind of Buddhist Universalism.
+US clergyman Julius A. Goldwater was one Buddhist figure who promoted a modern kind of Buddhist Universalism.
 For Goldwater, Buddhism transcends local contexts and culture, and his practice grew increasingly eclectic over time.
 Goldwater established the nonsectarian Buddhist Brotherhood of America which focused on ecumenical and nonsectarian Buddhism while also drawing on Protestant vocabulary and ideas.

 The desire to develop a more universalist and nonsectarian form of Buddhism was also shared by some modernist Japanese Buddhist authors, including the influential D.T.
 Suzuki.